informalsystems/quint/doc/lang.md

 TLA+.

 We do not allow for instances with parameters.
 They are rarely used.
 They are mainly needed for proofs of refinement.
-In this case, you would be better of with TLA+ and TLAPS.
+In this case, you would be better off with TLA+ and TLAPS.

 ### Theorems